Optional Practical Training (OPT) & STEM OPT

-I’m overseas and in my OPT/STEM OPT period (or about to start my OPT/STEM OPT).
+I’m overseas and in my OPT/STEM OPT period or about to start.
 Can I work while outside the U.S.?

 According to the SEVP guidance, “Students currently participating in OPT, including STEM OPT, may work remotely if their employer has an office outside of the United States or the employer can assess student engagement using electronic means.
 Students participating in STEM OPT do not need to submit an updated Form I-983 to report remote work.
 However, requirements to submit an updated Form I-983 for other “Material Changes” remain in effect”.

 I’m on post-completion OPT, I have a job, but my working hours are set to fewer than 20 hours per week.
-I have heard that I must work 20 hours per week or more while on OPT.
 Am I in trouble?

 I’m on post-completion OPT, and I cannot get a job or have lost my job/am worried about losing my job.
 What happens with my 90-day unemployment clock?

 Students on post-completion OPT are currently limited to 90 days of unemployment, as per immigration regulations.
 Someone who exceeds the 90-day limit is violating the terms of their status.
 The U.S. government (SEVP) has indicated they will Terminate (end) a student’s F-1 SEVIS record after a student has exceeded 90 days of unemployment.
 It’s also an issue that is likely to impact future benefits and applications for change of status.

 OIE recommends that students report all employment as soon as employment has been secured.
 Employment must be reported within 10 days of the employment start date, either through their SEVP Portal account or through their MyOIE Portal account.